-He had been in high school for ten years, sitting the KCSE exam three times and scoring a straight A that secured him placement at the university to study actuarial science.
+He had been in high school for 10 years, sitting the KCSE exam three times and scoring a straight A that secured him placement at the university to study actuarial science.

 RAISED BY GRANDMOTHER

-Having lost his mother in 1994 when he was a child, he and his two siblings, a brother and a sister, were brought up by their grandmother, Maria Mogosi who never bore her own children as she was barren.
-Among the Kuria people, if a woman is not able to give birth she is allowed to “marry a young woman” who bears children for her.
+Having lost his mother in 1994 when he was a child, he and his two siblings, a brother and a sister, were brought up by their grandmother, Maria Mogosi, who never had her own children as she was barren.
+Among the Kuria people, if a woman is not able to give birth she is allowed to “marry a young woman” to bear children for her.
 Boke and his siblings found themselves in this kind of cultural arrangement.

-Their grandmother, who exchanges Kenyan and Tanzanian currencies in Sirare town, recounted how she has struggled to have them go through school with the little resources she has.
+Their grandmother, who exchanges Kenyan and Tanzanian currencies in Sirare town, recounted how she has struggled to have them go through school with the little resources she had.